yussufsh/terraform-provider-ignition/website/docs/d/disk.html.md

 * `type_guid` - (Optional) The GPT [partition type GUID](http://en.wikipedia.org/wiki/GUID_Partition_Table#Partition_type_GUIDs).
 If omitted, the default will be _0FC63DAF-8483-4772-8E79-3D69D8477DE4_ (Linux filesystem data).

+* `guid` - (Optional) The GPT unique partition GUID.

+* `wipe_partition_entry` - (Optional) If true, Ignition will clobber an existing partition if it does not match the config.
+If false (default), Ignition will fail instead.

+* `should_exist` - (Optional) Whether or not the partition with the specified number should exist.
+If omitted, it defaults to true.
+If false Ignition will either delete the specified partition or fail, depending on wipePartitionEntry.
+If false number must be specified and non-zero and label, start, size, guid, and typeGuid must all be omitted.

+* `resize` - (Optional) Whether or not the existing partition should be resized.
+If omitted, it defaults to false.
+If true, Ignition will resize an existing partition if it matches the config in all respects except the partition size.

 ## Attributes Reference

 The following attributes are exported: